jmodjeska/pigg/perl/README.md

 # PIGG Perl

-As of December 2024, YMMV on this.
-I'm no longer able to get Image::Scale to work on MacOS.
+:red_circle: As of December 2024, I'm no longer able to get Image::Scale to work on MacOS.
+YMMV with this Perl script.
+You might consider using the [Ruby version](https://github.com/jmodjeska/pigg/tree/main/ruby) instead.

 #### Configure `utils/pigg.pl` for your server